The Ten-Seconders

 The Ten-Seconders is a comics story which appeared in the British anthology magazine 2000 AD, written by Rob Williams and drawn by Mark Harrison, Dom Reardon, Ben Oliver, Edmund Bagwell, Shaun Thomas and Ben Willsher.

 It is about a group of survivors fighting against gods that have taken over the planet.
 Their life-expectancy when encountering a god is ten seconds.

 Plot

-In the near future, human society has been destroyed by the Gods (beings with superpowers closely resembling those of archetypical comic book superheroes) who came to our planet offering help but instead, seeing that we could not look after ourselves, demanded that we accept them as our leaders.
-Stubbornly, humanity fought back and were defeated by the Gods and their incredible powers, leaving few survivors.
-The surviving humans are now fighting a seemingly fruitless guerilla war against the Gods.
-One such group of survivors, The Ten Seconders, have encountered a man known only as The Scientist who promises to help humanity defeat the Gods, but seems mysteriously linked to the God's existence.
-Now Jenny, one of The Ten Seconders' own people, is being turned into a God by The Scientist in exchange for a way to defeat the Gods...
+In a near-future setting, human society has been devastated by the Gods—beings with superpowers akin to those of archetypal comic book superheroes.
+These entities arrived on our planet with an offer of assistance but, upon observing our inability to self-govern, insisted that we accept them as leaders.
+Defiantly, humanity resisted and was subsequently overwhelmed by the Gods' extraordinary powers, resulting in few survivors.
+The remnants of humanity now engage in a seemingly hopeless guerrilla war against their divine oppressors.
+Among the survivors is a group known as The Ten Seconders, who have met a man referred to only as The Scientist.
+He offers to assist humanity in overcoming the Gods but appears to have a mysterious connection to their existence.
+Now, Jenny, a member of The Ten Seconders, is being transformed into a God by The Scientist in exchange for a strategy to defeat them...